serranomorante/.dotfiles/docs/nvim-dap-node-cli.md

 ### Tips for debugging

 On this verbose logging file, search for any of your typescript files to make sure they are correctly mapped.
 For example, I searched `PostmanAPIService.ts` and realized that the full path that `vscode-js-debug` was resolving was wrong.
 Search specific typescript files not those generic ones like `index.ts`.

+### How sourcemaps work?

+It might seem intuitive to think that source maps work by mapping your typescript files (where you set your breakpoints) to your javascript files but is actually the otherway around.
+Your javascript files (`index.js`) will contain a link (in a comment) to your source map files (`index.js.map`) which in consequence will contain a link to your typescript file (`index.ts`).
+Your debugger uses this information to stop on the breakpoint you set on the typescript file in your source code.

+### What can go wrong?

+- If you're new to nvim-dap, first try to make it work with minimal projects (like those from framework examples like: vite, parcel, nextjs, etc).
+Don't use projects that are bloated with dependencies that can mess things up.
+- `vscode-js-debug` not resolving your paths correctly are one of the most common problems.
+Use the techniques presented above to make sure your paths are correct.
+- [next-translate](https://github.com/aralroca/next-translate?tab=readme-ov-file#3-configuration) uses a custom webpack loader that mess up with the source map locations of your next.js project.
+Use `loader: false` on next-translate to fix this.